frederic-perez/AmE-dictionary/data/dictionary.md

 __bells and whistles__ _pl n_ :four: Nonessential features or enhancements intended especially to add commercial appeal.
 __bellum__ _Post-bellum years._
 __bellwether__ _n_ :two::hammer:
-__belly flop__ _n informal_ :dart::two: (belly-flop) A dive in which the front of the body hits flat against a surface, especially of water.
+__belly flop__ _n informal_ :dart::three: (belly-flop) A dive in which the front of the body hits flat against a surface, especially of water.
 __belly-wash__ _n_ Any kind of drink of poor quality.
 __belongings__ _n pl_ Personal items that one owns; possessions. _Look up to your belongings._
 __belt out__